 It's been a long journey but as a new reggae fusion artist, I got there in the end.
 See my about page for more details.

-If you are into reggae fusion music or a musician or prospective music maker, I hope you find something here you like.
+If you are into reggae fusion music, an underground reggae artist or prospective music maker, I hope you find something here you like.

-LISTEN TO THE NEW REGGAE FUSION SONG BY MISS TUN PICKNEY featuring ALICIA BUNI
+LISTEN TO A PROMO OF THE NEW REGGAE FUSION SONG BY MISS TUN PICKNEY featuring JACKIE SCALES 'AWAY I GO'

 One of the toughest things about being a new artist is trying to stand out from the crowd.
 But still, I have decided to release my own new reggae fusion music and write my own original reggae fusion songs with my own vibe.